 What's the minimum tagging setup that gives useful insights?

-At minimum, tag feature_name and environment on every request.
-This immediately tells you cost per feature and filters out staging noise.
+Tag feature_name and environment on every request.
+According to OpenAI's production best practices guide, even basic call metadata reduces debugging time significantly.
+Those two fields immediately show cost per feature and filter out staging noise.
 Add tenant_id when you need per-customer attribution.
 Start minimal and expand.

 How do I retroactively add tags to existing features?

-If you're adding a proxy layer to existing code, update each feature to pass the headers.
-This is typically a one-line change per feature (add headers to the HTTP client config).
-If you're instrumenting hundreds of endpoints, start with your highest-cost features first.
+Update each feature to pass the new headers to your HTTP client.
+This is typically a one-line change per feature.
+If you're instrumenting dozens of endpoints, start with your highest-cost features first.
+Pull 30 days of raw logs, sort by token count descending, and start at the top.

-Can I use tags for automated optimization decisions?
+Can I use tags for automated routing and optimization?

 Per-feature cost attribution is the single most impactful monitoring change most SaaS teams can make.
 It costs one afternoon to implement.
-It makes every subsequent optimization decision faster, cheaper, and more precise.
+It makes every subsequent optimization decision faster and more precise.